ibnuda/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-We can make use of this optimised `StateMonad` implementation in a `SafeApp`,
-where our `.program` depends on optimised MTL typeclasses:

 Kita dapat menggunakan implementasi teroptimasi `StateMonad` ini pada sebuah
 `SafeApp` dimana `.program` kita bergantung pada kelas tipe Pustaka Transformator
 Monad: